Conclave: Scrutiny

 Semi-secret ballots with initials or motif written on the back of the ballot, or voting verbally, at the option of the cardinals present and voting, were sometimes used prior to 1621.
 These secret ballots had no oath taken when the vote was actually cast.
 At some conclaves prior to 1621, the cardinals verbally voted and sometimes stood in groups to facilitate counting the votes cast.
 The signature and motif of the elector covered by two folded-over parts of the ballot paper was added by Gregory XV in 1621, to prevent anyone from casting the deciding vote for himself, and also to insure semi-secrecy.

 In 1549, Cardinal Pole of England refused to cast the deciding vote for himself, which would then have been followed by the accession to raise his vote total to at least one more than the minimum number needed, and was not elected.
 In 1492, Cardinal Borgia (Pope Alexander VI) almost certainly privately bribed other cardinals to vote for him.
 It is certain that he would not have been allowed to cast the deciding vote for himself, without the knowledge and consent of the other cardinals.
 A procedure called accession gave electors who had not voted for the possible new pope the opportunity to change their votes and make the election unanimous, or nearly so, (except for the vote of the possible new pope).
-This is how Cardinal Borgia was elected Pope Alexander VI in 1492.
+This is how Cardinal Borgia was elected pope in 1492.
 To make accession work, each elector had to sign or code his ballot to later identify it, if he desired to change his vote to a different candidate.

 Faced by the mortal challenge to the papacy emanating from Protestantism, and fearing schism due to several stormy conclaves in the late 16th and early 17th centuries, Gregory XV established the procedure of signed ballots with covering fold over flaps sealed with wax to prevent any cardinal from casting the deciding vote for himself.
 The accession was not ended, but was seldom used until Pius XII abolished it in 1945.
 Since 1945, a cardinal can cast the deciding vote for himself without the accession, though the two-thirds majority rule has always been continued, except when John Paul II had modified that rule in 1996, after 33 ballots, a simple majority being sufficient.
 The two-thirds majority rule was restored in 2007 by Benedict XVI.